 Companies that strive to become a B Corp and enhance their reach towards impact investors will have to pay an application fee, meet specific standards to receive certification, and become a B Corp member.

-You can think of B Corp membership as other business certifications like LEED, Fair Trade, or the Rainforest Alliance.
 However, unlike these certifications, B Corp concentrates on its impact mission and entire business model rather than the potential of its products and services.

 Most importantly, even if a company achieves the seal of approval as a B Corp, it is not the end of the story.
 Instead, the company must apply for re-certification every two years to make sure it stays committed to its mission.